kcx1/Encrypt-A-File/README.md

     options:
-      -h, --help         show this help message and exit -u, --unlock       Use this option to decrypt the file.
+      -h, --help         show this help message and exit -r, --recursive    Recursively encrypt or decrypt the contents of a directory.
+      -u, --unlock       Use this option to decrypt the file.
       -k KEY, --key KEY  Specify a specific key to use --hide_extension   Do not use the '.enc' extention